Szewczukm/Stronghold_219_03082016/README.md

 ### About us
 - We write in Java
 - Use GRIP and NetworkTables for vision processing
+- Started from scratch, first year as a team using Java

 ### To-Do
 ##### Delete